Link work items to support traceability and manage dependencies

 Below, you can learn how to link objects and which link types to use.
 You can link objects from the web portal or Visual Studio Team Explorer.

-Feature availability: Work item forms and features available to you can differ depending on whether you connect to VSTS or an on-premises Team Foundation Server (TFS), and whether you open the form from the web portal or Visual Studio Team Explorer.
+Work item forms and features available to you can differ depending on whether you open the form from the web portal or Visual Studio Team Explorer.

 This topic describes the link types available for your use.
 For details on linking work items, see Add link to work items.